UW-Hydro/VIC/README.txt

 	  OUT_LAKE_RCHRG_V	recharge from lake to wetland
 	  OUT_LAKE_RO_IN_V	runoff into lake from catchment
 	  OUT_LAKE_VAPFLX_V	sublimation from lake snow

 	Note: there currently is no "_V" form of OUT_DELSURFSTOR.
 If needed we may add it later.
 In the meantime, users can compute the difference in OUT_LAKE_VOLUME between the current and previous time steps.

+	This change also involved changing how lake fluxes are represented internally in VIC.
+They are now represented as volumes (m3) per step.
+	This allows better handling of cases in which the lake shrinks to 0 area.